spine-tools/Spine-Toolbox/README.md

 ## Official releases

+### With Python installed

+Spine Toolbox is available on [The Python Package Index (PyPI)](https://pypi.org/project/spinetoolbox/).
+With Python installed in your system, you can get the latest release using [pipx](https://pypa.github.io/pipx/).

+    pipx install spinetoolbox

+Start the application by running `spinetoolbox` which should now be available on the path.
+Update the application with

+    pipx upgrade spinetoolbox

+### Without Python

-Release versions of Spine Toolbox can be found [here](https://drive.google.com/drive/folders/1t-AIIwRMl3HiYgka4ex5bCccI2gpbspK) (only available for 64-bit Windows for now).
+Binary installer packages of Spine Toolbox can be found [here](https://drive.google.com/drive/folders/1t-AIIwRMl3HiYgka4ex5bCccI2gpbspK) (only available for 64-bit Windows for now).
 Download the latest version, install and run `spinetoolbox.exe`.
+There is no need to install Python or anything else when using the installer.

 ## Development version